Home

 Painting by Gordon Miller, 1983

 Tsimshian villages were originally founded in Kitselas Canyon for the purpose of procuring, processing and storing large quantities of salmon.
 Later the canyon inhabitants controlled the flow of trade goods along the Skeena River.
 At the time of first contact with Europeans, about 600 people lived in the villages of Gitsaex and Gitlaxdzawk.
-Following a smallpox epidemic in the 1860's and 1870's, the villages were abandoned: Historical Villages of the Gitselasu.
+Following a smallpox epidemic in the 1860's and 1870's, the villages were abandoned.

 Marius Barbeau, Totem Poles